 Keep in mind that it is possible to hurt your plants with too much mulch.
 To learn more, you can read my article about over mulching plants here.

-If your basil is already planted, there are still ways to protect it from cold and frost.
+If your basil is already planted, don’t worry – there are still ways to protect it from cold and frost.
 One of the best ways is to use some kind of shelter to protect them.

 A cloche is a cover that protects plants from cold, wind, and pests.
 A cloche is often made of plastic, although historically they were bell-shaped and made of glass.

 You can make your own cloche from a clear plastic bottle by cutting out the bottom.
-Then, put the bottle over your basil plant to warm up the air and soil inside.
+Then, put the bottle over your basil plant to warm up the air and soil underneath.

 You can even use the cap on top of the bottle as a vent to cool the inside of the cloche on a hot day.
 You can learn more about cloches (and how to buy or make them) in my article here.